-In 1971, the US government formed the Occupational Safety and Health Administration (OSHA) to better protect American employees at work.
+In 1971, the US government formed OSHA to better protect American employees at work.
 OSHA’s primary function was, and still is, to develop, implement, and enforce safety standards for businesses across the country.
 Today, OSHA recordkeeping regulations affect how businesses report and track events in the workplace.
 This includes a detailed set of rules for the recordkeeping of injuries, illnesses, and deaths.

 History of OSHA compliance